-- O&M manuals
+- Operations and Maintenance (O&M) manuals

 - Design guidelines

 - Construction documents

-- materials
+- Human resources health-and-wellness materials

-Agencies should advocate for an agency-wide strategic plan that includes investment.
+Agencies should advocate for an agency-wide strategic plan that includes integration of bicycles.
+They should develop a corresponding capital plan to guide future investment.
 This will:

-DRIVING INTERNAL DECISION-MAKING AND CULTURE integration of bicycles.
-They should develop a corresponding capital plan to guide future